 Well, there’s plenty to do.
 Well, you could play video games and watch movies… but sometimes it’s nice to be creative, right?
 Why not take a leaf out of the book of many great designers and start making your own board game?

-Creating a board game is an entertaining and challenging endeavor.
+Creating a board game is an entertaining and challenging endeavour.
 Whether you’re designing for yourself or others, there are countless hours of joy in brainstorming, prototyping, and perfecting a board game.
 But where do you start?

 This guide will walk you through the entire process of designing your own board game.
 From coming up with an idea to tweaking your final prototype, we’ll cover all the steps you need to take to create the perfect match.
 Are you ready to start your journey into board game design?
 Let’s go!